camwebb/taxon-tools/README.md

 part of the `gawkextlib` project.
 The latter is ~8 times faster (e.g., 4.2 s vs. 35.3 s on a no-user-input fuzzy match (`-F`) with the `-a` file of 2,823 lines and the `-b` file of 19,435 lines, fuzzy error of 5), but less portable and longer to install.
+Note that the matching results may differ slightly between the two methods for a given value of `-e`.

 ### `parsenames`